AR Navigation For Public Transit

 AR Photo Map for Cultural Discovery

 By detaching from our original concept and focusing on validated user needs, we arrived at a stronger, research-backed solution.
-This approach enabled us to seamlessly evolve micro-navigation within Google Maps, connecting it to personal sharing, Local Guides, and memory-driven AR layers.
+This approach enabled us to seamlessly evolve AR navigation within Google Maps, connecting it to personal sharing, local guides, and memory-driven AR layers.

 Introducing new capabilities into a sophisticated ecosystem like Google Maps required careful restraint to avoid experience rot.
 Although the concepts were valuable, discoverability—especially for AR-dependent features—could have been stronger.
 A holistic AR-centered redesign might have created a more seamless and intuitive entry point.